-The Investigative and Special Operations Bureau is broken into three Divisions: Investigations Division, Specialized Enforcement Division, Metro Vice, Narcotics, and Intelligence Division.
+The Investigative and Special Operations Bureau is broken into three Divisions: the Investigations Division, the Specialized Enforcement Division, and the Vice, Narcotics, and Intelligence Division.

 The officers and civilians who make up these divisions conduct the majority of investigations into crimes against persons, conduct motorcycle traffic enforcement, and handle many serious critical incidents and special events; as well as narcotics and vice investigations for the Pikes Peak region.
 To learn more about each division, please review their individual web pages by utilizing the menu on the left of this page.

 The Investigations Division is comprised of multiple units that are responsible for handling investigations based on the crime committed, complexity and the requirement of special expertise.
 They provide assistance to the Patrol Division with investigations, as needed.
 This division has the second-largest number of personnel and is composed of detectives, civilian investigators, specialists, technicians, supervisors, and support staff.